-If you’re moving from out of state, you will need to re-register your vehicle with the DMV.
-You’ll also need to update your driver’s license as well as your car insurance.
-Now might be a good time to switch car insurance providers if it will save you money.
+If moving from out of state, you must re-register your vehicle with the DMV.
+You’ll also need to update your driver’s license and car insurance.

 4. Transfer medical and school records.

-Once you select a new doctor and school system, make sure everything is to be transferred.
+Once you select a new doctor and school system, transfer all information.
 You may need to visit your current office to sign a release form.

 5. Complete a change of address.